fusioncharts/react-native-fusioncharts/README.md

+## Deprecation disclaimer :

+This is the oldest version of `React Native wrapper` which was released upto 4.1.2 .The project is no longer actively maintained

 A `React Native` component which provides bindings for `FusionCharts` JavaScript Charting Library.
 It easily adds rich and interactive charts to any `React Native` Projects.

 ## [Demo](https://fusioncharts.github.io/react-native-fusioncharts)